 The port can be changed either in the Display settings of the graphical user interface or with the --vrdeport option of the VBoxManage modifyvm command.
 You can specify a commaseparated list of ports or ranges of ports.
 Use a dash between two port numbers to specify a range.
 The VRDP server will bind to one of the available ports from the specified list.
-For example, VBoxManage modifyvm "VM name" --vrdeport 5000,5010-5012 will configure the server to bind to one of the ports 5000, 5010, 5011, or 5012.
-See chapter 8.8.5, Remote Machine Settings, page 143.
+For example, VBoxManage modifyvm VM-name --vrdeport 5000,5010-5012 configures the server to bind to one of the ports 5000, 5010, 5011, or 5012.
+See chapter 8.8, VBoxManage modifyvm, page 144.